nick-dimeglio/solTools/README.md

 Download this repo whether its via a zip file or by cloning.
 If you use the zip file, just be sure to extract it to it's own folder.

-### Step Three (NOT CURRENTLY NEEDED):
+### Step Three:

 Download any libraries used via pip.

-At the moment, I have disabled extraneous libraries while I work on price history, so this shouldn't be an issue.
+Currently required libraries:
+-   ### Requests

+This can be done via terminal by using the command (without quotations):
+"pip install requests"

+If you have issues with this, you can use:
+"py -m pip install requests"

 ### Step Four: